HOW TO SEW LEATHER BY HAND?

 Below is a quick summary of our favorite tools:

-HOW TO SEW IN ROUNDS?
+HOW TO SEW IN A ROUNDED WAY?

-WHICH LEATHER TO CHOOSE FOR MY CREATION?
+WHICH LEATHER SHOULD I CHOOSE FOR MY CREATION?

-HOW TO USE A STRIKE CLAW?
+HOW TO USE A STRIKING CLAW?

 - Always keep the claw perpendicular to the leather and stable;